 by Kassandra Lamb

-No, that is not a typo in the title.
-I am asking why the divorce rate is not higher.
-As I contemplate the approach of the 38th Valentine’s Day I will spend with my husband, I thought this was a fitting time to again offer up this post I wrote in 2012.
+No, that is not a typo in the title—I am asking why the divorce rate is so low.
+As I contemplate the approach of the 44th Valentine’s Day I will spend with my husband, I thought this was a fitting time to again offer up this post I originally wrote in 2012.

-First let me disabuse you all of the common myth that the divorce rate is 50%.
+The common myth is that the divorce rate is 50%.
 This is just plain not true, but like most myths, it gets repeated so often, with absolute certainty on the part of the person saying it, that we all believe it.

 Comparing those getting divorced to those still married paints a very different picture.
-The divorce rate in the U.S. actually peaked in 1979 at 23% (yes, that is TWENTY-THREE PERCENT; it has never been 50%).
+The divorce rate in the U.S. actually peaked in 1979 at 23% (yes, that is twenty-three percent; it has never been 50%).
 These days it hovers around 20%.
 Much better odds than 50-50!
+(If you don’t want to take my word for it, here is a good article on the subject at PsychCentral.)

 The most important part of making that right choice is marrying someone who shares your values.
 You don’t have to have all the same interests or even come from the same background or ethnic group.
 But you do need to care about the same things in life.
 And fortunately we do.